ssloy/ssloy.github.io/docs/tinyrenderer/bresenham.md

 ## Third attempt, the bulletproof one

-Recall how we swapped endpoints to make the segment left-to-right?
-We can perform exactly the same trick for the remaining issue.
+Recall how we swapped endpoints to ensure the segment was drawn from left to right?
+We can apply the same trick to address the remaining issue.
-If the line is steep, i.e. it is more vertical than horizontal, then transpose the image.
+If the line is steep, meaning it is more vertical than horizontal, we transpose the image.
-It becomes more horizontal in the transposed image.
-Then de-transpose and voilà !
+This transformation makes the line more horizontal in the transposed space.
+Then, after drawing, we de-transpose it back — voilà!

 Check the highlighted lines in the [following code](https://github.com/ssloy/tinyrenderer/blob/3998cbe5a5d31c7d3ab188ae5c634370644bf977/main.cpp):

 ??? example "The bulletproof method"
     ```cpp linenums="1" hl_lines="2-6 14-15"
-    void line(int ax, int ay, int bx, int by, TGAImage &framebuffer, TGAColor color) {
-        bool steep = std::abs(ax-bx) < std::abs(ay-by);
-        if (steep) { // if the line is steep, we transpose the image
-            std::swap(ax, ay);
-            std::swap(bx, by);
-        }
-        if (ax>bx) { // make it left−to−right
-            std::swap(ax, bx);
-            std::swap(ay, by);
-        }
-        for (int x=ax; x<=bx; x++) {
-            float t = (x-ax) / static_cast<float>(bx-ax);
-            int y = std::round( ay + (by-ay)*t );
-            if (steep) // if transposed, de−transpose
-                framebuffer.set(y, x, color);
-            else
-                framebuffer.set(x, y, color);
-        }
-    }
+    --8<-- "bresenham/bresenham3.cpp"
     ```

-The result is perfect:
+The result is flawless:

 ![](bresenham/bresenham3.png)

-This code works great.
+This code works pretty well.
-That’s exactly the kind of complexity I want to see in the final version or our renderer.
+This is exactly the level of complexity I want to see in the final version of our renderer.
-It is definitely inefficient (floating point, multiple divisions, and the like), but it is short and readable.
+While it is inefficient (due to floating-point operations, multiple divisions, and the like), it remains concise and readable.

-Note that it has no asserts and no checks on going beyond the borders, which is bad.
-In these articles I try not to overload this particular code, as it gets read a lot.
+Notably, the code lacks assertions and boundary checks, which is a drawback.
+However, I avoid overloading the code in these articles to keep it accessible.
-At the same time, I systematically remind of the necessity to perform checks.
+At the same time, I consistently emphasize the importance of implementing necessary checks.

 ## Fourth attempt: optimizations
-**Warning: This section is here mainly for historical/cultural reasons.**
+**Warning: This section is primarily included for historical and cultural context.**

-So, the previous code works fine, but we can optimize it.
+While the previous code works well, there is still room for optimization.
-Optimization is a dangerous thing.
-We should be clear about the platform the code will run on.
+However, optimization must be approached with caution.
-Optimizing the code for a graphics card or just for a CPU — are completely different things.
+The key consideration is the target platform: optimizing for a graphics card versus a CPU are entirely different challenges.
-Before and during any optimization, **the code must be profiled**.
+Before and during any optimization, profiling is essential — there should be no optimization without measurement!
-No optimization without measuring!
-I am writing this text in 2025 on my old laptop and the results suprise me.
+As I write this in 2025 on my old laptop, the results continue to surprise me.

 ### Round 1